MangiameliFabio/MangiameliFabio/README.md

 - Git

 The global state of the engine is handled with a singleton.
 To update all my game objects I created an update loop in which all game objects can click in.
 For animations, I use sprite sheets.
 With the possibility of SDL2 to just render a specific part of an image I implemented a method to iterate through the different frames.
 A state machine is used to switch between different animations.
 I also created tools for measuring the performance of the engine internals and drawing debug shapes. <br>
 For the Game, I use the command pattern in the input management to capsule input handling from the player character.
 With the observer pattern, I notify the game objects about stuff like the player dying or all inputs handled.
 To create enemies I used the prototype pattern.

-You can check out the project [here](https://github.com/MangiameliFabio/Top_Down_Shooter_in_custom_Engine) or download the latest [build](https://github.com/MangiameliFabio/Enchanted-Defense/releases/tag/Build).

 ---
 ## Game Jam Projects